RubenSibon/kde-plasma-transfusion/README.md

 # Transfuse

-A small script to backup, compress, and restore your plasma user configurations
+A small script to backup, compress, and restore your plasma desktop user configurations

 ### Download: